P-3 Visa and O-1 Visa Lawyer for Artists

 To qualify for a professional P-3 visa, these requirements must be met:

-- You must be coming to the U.S. to participate in a cultural event or events which will further the understanding or development of your art form.
-The program may be of a commercial or noncommercial nature.
+• You must be coming to the U.S. to participate in a cultural event or events that will further the understanding or development of your art form.
+The program may be of a commercial or non-commercial nature.

 How Do You Apply for a P-3 Visa?